zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/then-bulk-insert.md

 ## Definition

-The Dapper Plus ThenBulkInsert method allow to INSERT entities in a database table or a view using a lambda expression.
+The Dapper Plus ThenBulkInsert method allows to INSERT entities in a database table or a view using a lambda expression.

-The lambda expression use the entity or the IEnumerable<TEntity> from the last Bulk[Action] or ThenBulk[Action] chained method.
+The lambda expression uses the entity or the IEnumerable<TEntity> from the last Bulk[Action] or ThenBulk[Action] chained method.
 (The action can be an insert, update, delete or merge operation).

 ## Then Bulk Insert with "One to One" Relation

-The Dapper Plus ThenBulkInsert method allow inserting a related item with a "One to One" relation.
+The Dapper Plus ThenBulkInsert method allows inserting a related item with a "One to One" relation.

 ```csharp